Limited exposure limits student outcomes and opportunities.

 Many programs remove the teacher from instruction, relegating them to the role of classroom monitor or replacing them with industry professionals who lack teaching skills.
 These programs do not invest in giving teachers the training and resources they need to successfully deliver computer science instruction.

-Our vertically-aligned curriculum pathway is a seamless sequence of rigorous courses, designed to be taught during the school day as a core subject from second through twelfth grade.
+Our curriculum pathway is a seamless sequence of rigorous courses, designed to be taught during the school day as a core subject from third through twelfth grade.

 Why are Pathways Necessary?